peilinye/tp/docs/team/jianh0ng.md

 * **Contributions to the UG**:
     * Added documentation for listing rooms as well as records
     * Details for the search method for records
+    * Keep several images in the UG updated with changes to the UI.
     * Updated several other commands in accordance to feedback from peers. <br><br>
 * **Contributions to the DG**:
     * Updated several UML diagrams as well